ODINN-SciML/ODINN.jl/README.md

 <img src="https://github.com/ODINN-SciML/odinn_toy/blob/main/plots/ODINN_logo_final.png" width="250">

-### ⚠️ New preprint available! ⚠️
+### ⚠️ New publication available! ⚠️

-For a detailed description of the model and the application of Universal Differential Equations to glacier ice flow modelling, take a look at [our preprint at Geoscientific Model Development](https://gmd.copernicus.org/preprints/gmd-2023-120/).
+For a detailed description of the model and the application of Universal Differential Equations to glacier ice flow modelling, take a look at [our recent publication at Geoscientific Model Development](https://gmd.copernicus.org/articles/16/6671/2023/gmd-16-6671-2023.html).

 ### OGGM (Open Global Glacier Model) + DIfferential equation Neural Networks